fight233/DThouse_cxd/tests/stress/README.md

 # STRESS

-Stress test tool for TDengine.
+Stress test tool for DThouse.
 It run a set of test cases randomly and show statistics.

 ## COMMAND LINE